Department of Biological Sciences

-Because this BS in Biology with a concentration in Secondary Education in Biological Sciences is joint between the Department of Biological Sciences in the College of Science, Technology and Health and the USM Teacher Education program within the School of Education & Human Development, there are requirements from both colleges that must be met as well as the university Core Curriculum requirements.
-Many of these requirements overlap so that the overall credit requirement for this concentration is 115 minimum, depending on any minimum proficiency requirements that must be met in your first year, and the specific 200 level or above Biology courses taken.
+Because this BS in Biology with a Concentration in Teacher Certification in Life Sciences is a joint program between the Department of Biological Sciences in the College of Science, Technology, and Health and the USM Teacher Education program within the School of Education and Human Development, there are requirements from both colleges that must be met as well as the university Core Curriculum requirements.
+Many of these requirements overlap so that the overall credit requirement for this concentration is 115 minimum, depending on any readiness requirements that must be met in your first year, and the specific 200 level or above Biology courses taken.
 If possible, students should consider taking education elective courses that will support them to become better teachers including, but not limited to, topics such as literacy, technology, understanding and collaborating with families.

 USM Core Curriculum (including pre-internship education courses):